 As part of Eni’s commitment to corporate sustainability and respecting and promoting human rights in our own operations including the activities performed by our Business Partners, Eni has in place guidelines, procedures and standard contractual terms & conditions that:

-- require compliance with the Eni Code of Ethics and Human Rights Guidelines as contractual obligations towards Eni
+- Require compliance with the Eni Code of Ethics and Human Rights Guidelines as a contractual obligations towards Eni;

-- require periodical checks of compliance with those standards through specific audits.
+- Require periodical monitoring of compliance with those standards through audits.

 Due to the complexity of our supply chain, although we have made progress in implementing policies and procedures to help ensure reasonable due diligence and responsible sourcing of Conflict Minerals, it will take us a significant additional investment of time and resources to determine the mine or location of origin of our necessary conflict minerals with the greatest possible specificity.
-To date, we have implemented a number of initiatives to determine the use, source and origin of any Conflict Minerals which we deem to be necessary to the functionality or the manufacturing of our products.
-These include:
+To date, we have implemented a number of initiatives to determine the use, source and origin of any Conflict Minerals, which we deem to be necessary to the functionality or the manufacturing of our products.

-- we have recommended our relevant suppliers to implement a policy regarding responsible sourcing of conflict minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
+- We have required our relevant suppliers to implement a policy regarding responsible sourcing of Conflict Minerals, including the exercise of due diligence to investigate the source of these minerals, and encouraging our suppliers to do likewise with their suppliers.
 To date all of our suppliers of conflict minerals have adopted a policy regarding responsible sourcing and have made progress in tracing the supply chain.
-We have obtained representations that the smelters in our supply chain are certified smelters with the CFSI program;
+We have obtained representations that the vast majority of the smelters in our supply chain are certified smelters with the CFSI program;

 - Since the beginning of the compliance program, we have included in all new supply contracts entered into by the Eni Group regarding products that contain or may contain conflict minerals updated purchasing terms and conditions to reflect this policy;

-- Concerns and violations of this policy can be reported to Eni via existing grievance channels for ethics or compliance violations at https://www.eni.com/portal-forms/tools/processSegnalazione.do?locale=it_IT;
+- Concerns and violations of this policy can be reported to Eni via the existing channels for ethics or compliance violations at https://www.eni.com/portal-forms/tools/processSegnalazione.do?locale=it_IT;